dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 This dimension describes how frequently a policy is expected to change, which has implications for where and how policies should be reviewed, deployed, and versioned.

-* **Days/Weeks:** Frequently changing policies require agile authoring processes, often close to the domain or service teams who can iterate quickly.
-E.g. a marketing service adjusts eligibility criteria for promotional offers on a weekly basis, based on campaign feedback.
+* **High:** Frequently changing policies (days to weeks) requiring agile authoring processes, often at the microservice or domain level.
+Example: A marketing service adjusts promotional offer criteria weekly based on campaign feedback.
+* **Medium:** Policies changing monthly or quarterly, typically at the microservice or domain level.
+Example: A billing service updates discount policies each quarter based on market trends.

-* **Months/Years:** Long-lived policies are typically more stable and subject to formal review or audit procedures.
-These often reside at the domain or central level, like data access policies driven by GDPR or internal compliance frameworks, which are updated annually following policy reviews or legal consultation.
+* **Low:** Stable policies with formal review, typically at the domain or central level.
+Example: GDPR-driven data access policies updated annually or less frequently.

 ### Policy Distribution Strategies

+Distributing policies to PDPs ensures they are available for evaluation in microservice architectures.
+This subsection outlines two primary strategies, pre-loaded policies and embedded policies, each with trade-offs affecting performance, scalability, and policy freshness.
+The choice mainly depends on the Policy Characteristics.

+#### Pre-Loaded Policies

+Policies are proactively sent to the PDP and stored locally for evaluation, often alongside pre-loaded data, as described in Pre-Loaded Data.

+**Pros:**

+* Required policy changes can be applied to a PDP without compromising availability

+Cons:

+* Requires robust synchronization to keep policies consistent with the repository.
+* Adds complexity to distribution pipelines for real-time or near-real-time updates.

+See the Pre-Loaded Data diagrams for embedded and external PDP setups, which include policy distribution via components like the Distributor, Aggregator, Policy Aggregator, and Data Aggregator.
+These components manage policy loading and updates alongside data, ensuring PDPs are configured with the latest policies.

+#### Embedded Policies

+Policies are embedded in the PDP’s static configuration and cannot be updated without restarting or redeploying the PDP.
+This strategy is ideal for Low change rate policies.

+**Pros:**

+* Simplifies policy management, as policies are bundled with the PDP.
+* Reduces operational complexity.

+**Cons:**

+* Increases deployment overhead, as changes involve rebuilding or redeploying the PDP.
+* Limits scalability for needs with frequent policy adjustments.

 ### Data Characteristics